aws-samples/shopfloor-connectivity/docs/targets/opcua.md

 Names of the network interfaces that can be used to access the OPC UA server

 **Type**: [String]

+The default binds all available network interfaces to the OPC UA server.

 ---
 ### ServerPath